-- Funding for parks and reserves walkways continuing through the next 10 years. - Ongoing management, maintenance, planting and development of existing reserves. - Purchase of land for and development of a new cemetery.
+- Funding for parks and reserves walkways continuing through the next 10 years. - Ongoing management, maintenance, planting and development of existing reserves. - Purchase and development of new reserves and facilities to meet the needs of the District's growing population. - Purchase of land for and development of a new cemetery.